Brand yourself happens whether you want it to or not. For example, what do people think about when they see your social media profile?

 In this scenario, your choices are to copy what everyone else is doing or to be an innovator.
 Which would you choose?

 You have to be savvy in your quest to build a brand that communicates your message.
 You can learn from other thought leaders, but never try to be exactly like them.
 Instead, start creating a brand that makes you stand out in a very crowded field.
-You need to work on finding your own brand’s unique path, not following what someone else has already done what you are trying to do.
+You need to brand yourself with a unique path, not following what someone else has already done what you are trying to do.

 In other words, strive to be an innovator, not a copycat.

-Create a Brand or It will Be Created For You
+Brand Yourself or It Will Be Created For You

 Your brand can be created or it can be overlooked.
 But that doesn’t mean you’re not building a brand.
 It just means you’re not controlling how that brand is managed.
 You’ll end up with a brand that doesn’t actually match what your business is about.